Conditions We Treat

 Contact Our Concierge Physician Today!

-If you’ve been seeking an Internal Medicine physician you can trust to oversee your health, contact us to find out how our concierge medicine program can benefit you.
-Call the Tucson primary care office of Robert E. Lending, MD, at (520) 795-4291 or use our convenient appointment request form.
+If you've been seeking an Internal Medicine physician you can trust to oversee your health, contact us to find out how our concierge medicine program can benefit you.
+Call the Tucson primary care office of Robert E. Lending, MD, at (520) 795-4291 to schedule an appointment.